THE PARENTING DARE BLOG

 Realizing how strong we are and how much influence we have in the lives of our children is probably how Wonder Woman felt when she realized who she really was.

 I know, that might be a stretch.
 Yet.
 We have the Power of the King of the Universe on our side.
-Let’s work together.
-Let’s fight evil.
+And that is more than enough.

 Please learn more.

-AND... drumroll.... our next post will be Eric's side of this story!
+AND... drumroll.... click here for Eric's side of this story!